nodemailer/nodemailer/.github/ISSUE_TEMPLATE/report-an-issue.md

 ---

-Please file only bugs here.
-Support and feature requests might get closed without a response.
+Please file only reproducible bugs.
+Everything else will get ignored.